 - The use of Nginx, Varnish Cache, OPcache, APC, or a CDN service for page caching;

 - Pre-installed integration with Apache Solr search, Git, Drush, and other development tools;

 - The availability of Redis, PostgreSQL, PHP 7, and other alternative frameworks on the server;

 - The inclusion of dev sandbox subdomains on the hosting plan for testing code or modules;

 These features are all used by Drupal developers to build out the highest levels of website performance optimization for the CMS in a web hosting environment and go far beyond what a web hosting plan only meeting the minimum system requirements for Drupal will provide.

 This article will review the five best Drupal hosting companies that we have identified for web development on the basis of web server hardware performance, platform features, quality of customer support, included software tools, and the affordability of each plan.
-Read on to learn more about our Top 5 Drupal Web Hosting Providers of 2017 and use our coupon when signing up for even better discounts on a new Drupal hosting account.
+Read on to learn more about finding the top Drupal web hosting providers: